 Canon U.S.A's president and C.O.O, Kazuto "Kevin" Ogawa, introduces the Canon EOS R.

 Product names often convey the product's position in the manufacturer's lineup and a brief name discussion makes sense for a product review.
 "EOS" brings this camera into Canon's interchangeable lens product group and "R" gives the product a nice, short overall name.
 My understanding is that Canon, Inc. named the camera "R" and it was up to the individual regional Canon companies to come up with a meaning.
 Canon USA picked "Revolution".
-"R" does not stand for "Revolution" in all countries as the word has undesirable meaning in some locations.
+"R" does not stand for "Revolution" in all countries (such as "Reimagine optical excellence") as the word revolution has undesirable meaning in some locations.
 But, in the USA, that word can work, at least within the context of the Canon lineup.

 Canon executives specifically indicated that the "R" will not be the only model in this line and my immediate question is "What will the names of those additional cameras be?"
 I'm concerned about a recurrence of the EOS M naming scenario mess we currently have.